DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit2.png)

  - This allows you to edit the name of the speaker and the text that was transcribed
- - If the checkox labeled "Change all Speaker 1" is checked, this will change all "Speaker 1" labeled timestamps to the name inputted
+ - If the checkbox labeled "Change all Speaker 1" is checked, this will change all "Speaker 1" labeled timestamps to the name inputted

 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit3.png)
 ![]({{site.url}}{{site.baseurl}}{{site.imageurl}}/postEvent/transcription/edit4.png)